inasafe/inasafe-doc/docs/source/training/intermediate/osm/301-advanced-editing.rst

 Welcome to the intermediate guide for spatial data collection with OpenStreetMap.
-In the previous unit you learned how to draw points, lines, and shapes in JOSM; how to open your GPS waypoints and tracks in JOSM; and how to download, edit, and upload your changes on OpenStreetMap.
-In this chapter, we will describe relations, JOSM editing tools and editing techniques in greater detail.
+In the previous unit you learned how to draw points, lines, and shapes in JOSM; how to open your GPS waypoints and tracks in JOSM; and how to download, edit, and upload your changes on OSM.
+In this module, we will describe relations, JOSM editing tools and editing techniques in greater detail.

 .. note:: While this module is not extremely advanced, it is a step higher than the previous unit.
-If you don’t feel like you fully understand the lessons leading up to this, you may wish to practice a little bit more before continuing.
+If you don’t feel like you fully understand the lessons leading up to this, you may wish to practise a little bit more before continuing.

 1. Advanced editing tools
 -------------------------

 There are a few ways you can access more editing tools in JOSM.
 We will look more at the default tools, as well as additional tools available through plugins.